LarsNorlander/dev-diary/manning-deep-learning.md

 ### 9:15 PM

 I went though chapter 4 of Grokking Deep Learning again today and this time, I actually got it.
 And, I got to recall (most of) the code from the chapter.
 Next stop, chapter 5!
 "Learning Multiple Weights at a Time: Generalizing Gradient Descent"

+## November 5, 2018

+### 7:31 PM

+Today was a bit of a long day, so I don't think I'll learn much if I force myself to read today.
+I'll probably start chapter 5 tomorrow.